boldflight/BibleConverter/test_EPUB/output/ezek.md

 and hand the land over to evil men.
 I will make the land and everything in it desolate by the hand of foreigners.
 I, the Lord, have spoken!

+[13] “‘This is what the Sovereign Lord says:
 I will destroy the idols,
 and put an end to the gods of Memphis.
 There will no longer be a prince from the land of Egypt;